Review of Go! Sensitivity + Shine Canned Dog Food

 Go!
-Sensitivity + Shine Grain Free Duck Pate was selected to represent both products in the line for this review.
+Sensitivities Limited Ingredient Grain-free Shredded Turkey Recipe was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content

 Ingredients: Turkey, turkey broth, tapioca, pork plasma, cranberries, pumpkin, sodium tripolyphosphate, salmon oil, cassia gum, guar gum, potassium chloride, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, riboflavin, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, calcium iodate, selenium yeast), magnesium sulfate, salt, taurine